kksffn/MedicalRecords.API/README.md

 ##Endpoints:
     * GET /api/patients  ...paginated list of all active patients
     * GET /api/patients/{id} ...get the patent with given id
-    * POST /api/patients  ...adding new patient - without updating risk factors //TODO
+    * POST /api/patients  ...adding new patient - including risk factors
     * PUT /api/patients/{id} ...updating a patient - including risk factors (the old records are deleted the new ones are inserted)
     * DELETE /api/patients/{id} ...soft delete of the patient (bool IsInactive set to 1)